Configures the exporting and printing features.

 Specifies the color that will fill transparent regions in the resulting file or document.

 - RGBA colors

 Specifies a default name for the file to which the widget will be exported.

-Specifies a set of formats available for exporting into.
+Specifies a set of export formats.

 Enables the printing feature in the widget.
 Applies only if the export.enabled option is true.